 His wife, Hannah, was no ordinary farm wife – she took sales and marketing to a new level, by visiting farms around Central Otago, even as far as the Mackenzie Country in Canterbury, to take orders for Ernest’s tools – on a bicycle!
 Hayes Engineering Works and Homestead today is a Category 1 historic place, operated by Heritage New Zealand.

 September to May - 7 days - 10.00am -5.00pm

-Operating Days – Tours of the works including demonstrations of belt powered mechanisms are held on the first Sunday of the month for January, February, March and April.
+Operating Days – Tours of the works including demonstrations of belt powered mechanisms are held on Sundays at 1:30pm from November to April inclusive.